CAHLR/adaptive_mooc_framework/README.md

 # Personalized Next-Step Recommendation Framework
-This repo contains the code and mappings used in "Enabling Real-Time Adaptivity in MOOCs with A Personalized Next-Step Recommendation Framework" paper submitted to Learning at Scale 2017.
+This repo contains the code and mappings used in:
+Le.
+C.V., Pardos, Z.A., Meyer, S.D., Thorp, R. (in-press) Communication at Scale in a MOOC Using Predictive Engagement Analytics.
+To appear in Proceedings of the 19th International Conference on Artificial Intelligence in Education (AIED).
+London, UK. [pdf](http://people.ischool.berkeley.edu/~zp/papers/AIED_communication_at_scale.pdf)

 ## Sensor
 The sensor is plugged into the verticals of the edX course and is inputted as raw html.
 This code: